brentp/hts-nim/README.md

 Nim is a fast, garbage-collected language that compiles to C and has a syntax that's not too different to python.

+This library is under active development.
+Though it's been in use for some time and I have been using it nearly every day for script-like tasks, the API may change.
+If it does, old methods will be deprecated so users have time to update.

 ## Installation

 See Section Below